dedicated to serving the Acadiana Region of

 The Lafayette Parish is segmented into 4 quadrants separated North/South by I-10 and East/West by I-49/US 90.
 Each of the four remote receivers are designed to provide coverage for one of the parish quadrants.
 A fifth remote receiver is located at Cajun Field to provide additional coverage to the central area of the City of Lafayette.
 Each quadrant is also assigned a simplex frequency for use in the event all, or portions, of the repeater system become inoperable.

-A map showing the quadrants as well as their assigned PL tones and simplex frequencies can be viewed at SKYWARN Quadrant Map
+A map showing the parish quadrants, their assigned simplex frequencies and other EMCOMM repeaters can be viewed at SKYWARN Quadrant Map

 Additional information on this repeater system can be found at Lafayette SKYWARN Repeater System.
 Information on the Lafayette City-Parish Office of Homeland Security and Emergency Preparedness can be found at Lafayette Parish OHSEP.